pinpoint-apm/pinpoint-c-agent/Example/PHP5/example/swoole/Readme.md

-## Steps for Writing Plugins for Swoole framework
+## Steps for Writing Plugins For Swoole framework

 ### 1. Add a pre request plugin on the entry.